 Land Tax in Australia: What Every Property Investor Needs to Know in 2026

-Land tax is a state government annual tax on the unimproved value of land you own above a threshold.
-It's separate from council rates (local government) and stamp duty (a transaction tax paid once on purchase).
+Land tax is a yearly state government tax on the unimproved value of land you own above a threshold.
+It's separate from council rates and separate from stamp duty.
+Different tax.
+Different bill.

 The one thing most investors get wrong